 In 2019 and 2020, ADEC issued educational radio ads that were played four times per week during the PUF.
-In addition, weekly water quality status updates were posted to the ADEC Facebook page
+In addition, weekly water quality status updates were posted to the ADEC Facebook page (Appendix B).

 The ADEC Beach Webpage was updated to include interactive maps, and provided information on beach monitoring and guidelines for minimizing contact with bacteria.
 In 2019 stakeholders were emailed weekly updates on Kenai Beach monitoring.
 In 2020, a beach notification listserv was developed to replace the previous notification system.